tangrams/WeatherNow/README.md

 You will note:

 - There is a ```main.js``` file that loads [Leaflet](http://leafletjs.com/) map and a [Tangram Layer](https://github.com/tangrams/tangram) on top of it.
 Also this file makes API calls to [OpenWeatherMap server](http://openweathermap.org/api) asking for weather station data every time the user finish moving the map.
-The responces to this calls are transformed into a [GeoJSON](http://geojson.org/) to be pass to [Tangram engine](https://github.com/tangrams/tangram) for rendered and display.
+The responses to this calls are transformed into a [GeoJSON](http://geojson.org/) to be pass to [Tangram engine](https://github.com/tangrams/tangram) for rendered and display.

 - The YAML file (```scene.yaml```) is a scene file that will tell Tangram.js how to style the map and make sense of the weather station data.

 - the HTML (```index.html```) is the glue that holds all together.
 Contains a ```<div>``` holder for the map, a minimal amount of CSS styling together with the calls to the Java Script files needed for this project.

-The rest of the files on this repository are not strictly necesary for this example.
+The rest of the files on this repository are not strictly necessary for this example.

 - The ```README.md``` is the guide you are reading.
 - The ```LICENSE``` file is the [MIT License](https://opensource.org/licenses/MIT) we add to all our work here at [Mapzen](https://mapzen.com/).